CONTACT

 How these vendors are measuring savings or return on investment varies.
 The most accurate way to determine the saving generated from the on-site center is to compare the annual cost of health care (pmpy) for members eligible to use the center (“study group”) vs. members who are not eligible to use the center (“control group”).
 This provides the employer with a direct comparison of the two groups’ costs and a direct measurement of the savings.

-individuals and identify “high risk” members that require additional intervention.
+Before the center even is launched, the employer benefits from powerful analytic software tools that can filter through the previous year’s claims data to determine gaps in care for individuals and identify “high risk” members that require additional intervention.
 These high-risk members can be invited to visit the center and enroll in on-site programs designed to ensure quality care and improved outcomes.

 The clinicians at the worksite center can build a medical home model program.
 The medical home model understands that chronic diseases require input from multiple providers and specialists and are often difficult to manage for providers as well as the patient.
 The worksite clinician can act as a coordinator of care ensuring quality, cost effective, evidence based medicine is delivered.
 In addition to educating the patient on their condition, the “coordinator” communicates to all physicians involved in the care of the patient.
 This program acts as a very effective disease management program with member engagement levels routinely above 80 percent.
 The worksite center enrolls members who are at high risk based on the analysis of gaps in care mentioned above.
 Common diseases that are coordinated include diabetes, heart disease, asthma, arthritis, and chronic pain.